Autoionizing polaritons with the Jaynes-Cummings model: Model for Overlapping AIPs

-From the latter equation, it is possible to express the expansion coefficients of the continuum states in terms of the coefficient of the AISs.
-The general solution to Eq.~\eqref{Orig2} is given by a particular solution $c'_{\beta\varepsilon,\alpha E}$ of that equation, e.g., in principal part,
+From Eq.~\eqref{Orig2}, it is possible to express the expansion coefficients on the continuum states in terms of the coefficients of the autoionizing states.
+The general solution to~\eqref{Orig2} is given by a particular solution $c'_{\beta\varepsilon,\alpha E}$ of that equation, e.g., in principal part,

-plus a solution to the associated homogeneous equation $(E-\varepsilon)\,c^{Hom}_{\beta\varepsilon,\alpha E} =0$, e.g., $c^{Hom}_{\beta\varepsilon,\alpha E} =A_{\alpha\beta}\delta(E-\varepsilon)$,
+plus a solution to the associated homogeneous equation $(E-\varepsilon)\,c^{\mathrm{Hom}}_{\beta\varepsilon,\alpha E} =0$, e.g., $c^{\mathrm{Hom}}_{\beta\varepsilon,\alpha E} =A_{\alpha\beta}\delta(E-\varepsilon)$,